ibm-cloud-docs/ibm-spectrum-lsf/integrate-openldap-tutorial.md

     ```
     {: codeblock}

-2. Log in with the user that was added in the previous setp to the LSF cluster by running the following commands:
+2. Log in with the user that was added in the previous step to the LSF cluster by running the following commands:

     ```
     [root@icgen2host-172-19-1-69 ~]# su user1lsf